 • Quality-controlled production, continuous internal and external checks

-• Industrially prefabricated construction elements thanks to CNC timber framing according to plan
+• Industrially prefabricated construction elements thanks to CNC precision cutting according to plan

-• Ideal building material for adding storeys due to its specific weight
+• Ideal building material for adding storeys due to its weight

 • High dimensional accuracy due to CNC timber framing